USS Skirmish: U.S. Navy service

 On 25 March, Skirmish arrived off Okinawa, the major island of the Ryukyus, and commenced sweeping the waters around the island.
 During the evening of the following day, an enemy "Betty" swooped in on her port side, firing as it closed.
 Up went the cry, "Action to port," as all guns blazed away at the intruder.
 As the twin-engine bomber passed over her bow, Skirmish's fusillade ripped into its engines, causing a storm of parts to rain down on her forecastle deck.
 The "Betty" continued across the bow and splashed to starboard.
 The minesweeper continued to patrol and sweep around Okinawa until 8 July, putting into port periodically at either Buckner Bay or Kerama Retto.
 From 26 March on, action was not so close as on that date, but Skirmish's crew continued to fight off air attacks and sweep mines.
 She suffered her only casualty of the war at Okinawa on 2 April, when a dud crashed into a 20 millimeter gun mount, demolishing it and killing one sailor.

 On 8 July, Skirmish sailed from Okinawa for San Pedro Bay area of Leyte Gulf.
 She was still at Leyte on 10 August when the news of the Japanese surrender offer came.
 The whole bay exploded into one gigantic 4th-of-July celebration - searchlights blazing, sirens screaming and fireworks going off everywhere.
 By the 18th, everyone settled down with the realization that there was much to be done in spite of the cessation of hostilities.

 Accordingly, Skirmish got underway with the other minesweepers on 18 August to return to Buckner Bay.
 She stayed at Okinawa for a week and a day, from 22 to 30 August, then departed to sweep the Yellow Sea in support of the Korea occupation forces.
 From 1 to 7 September, she swept in the area of the Korean coast then headed for Sasebo, Japan, where she swept the approaches to Sasebo and Nagasaki.
 During the ensuing three months she continued operations around Kyūshū, departing that area once to sweep a shallow field in the Tsushima Strait.

 On 11 December, Skirmish hoisted her homeward bound pennant and led Mine Squadron 12 in review before Rear Admiral Struble, Commander, Minecraft Pacific Fleet.
 As they sailed out of Sasebo, the ships assembled in the harbor rendered honors, and the crews of two cruisers, USS Boston (CL-69) and USS Oklahoma City (CL-90) were paraded in dress blues.

 Upon arrival in the United States later in December, Skirmish was placed out of commission, in reserve, and berthed at Orange, Texas.
 She remained there for the next 19 years.
 She was redesignated MSF-303 on 11 February 1955 and declared excess to the needs of the Navy in January 1965.
-Her name was struck from the Navy list on January 1965, and she was sold to the Dominican Republic on 14 January, under the terms of the Military Assistance Program.
+Her name was struck from the Navy list in January 1965, and she was sold to the Dominican Republic on 14 January, under the terms of the Military Assistance Program.